permster/sccm_osd/dism_wrapper/README.md

   - Command line: dism_wrapper.cmd
   - Package: the new SCCM package created above

 That's it!
+The best part is it's just a single run command line action prior to your normal Apply Driver Package actions.
+No need for retry if fail groupings and multiple task sequence actions for retry logic.

+The cmd file performs the following:
+- Rename X:\Windows\System32\dism.exe to dism2.exe
-The cmd file will rename X:\Windows\System32\dism.exe to dism2.exe.
-Then it copies in the appropriate compiled script as the new X:\Windows\System32\dism.exe.
+- Copy in the appropriate compiled script (based on %processor_architecture%) as the new X:\Windows\System32\dism.exe.

 The script itself flows something like this:
 - Parses out the dism command line parameters that are passed.